 This is a curious thing.
 We are and there is nothing but God.
-Yet we become caught in the effects of the play of life and seem to loose our connection.
+Yet we become caught in the effects of the play of life and seem to lose our connection.
 This is a simple effect of clarity of consciousness.
 Without that seen connection, fear arises, creating a sense of separation of self and other.
 This unintentionally reinforces the “loss”.
 Mind responds to this sense of separation by making a story and the ego is born.

 We can see this play out in the life of a young child as they begin to pull away from mother.
 Until they are clear on who they are, it is very fearful to not know where mother is.

 God has never left.
 If anything, it is we who have left God.
 And we blame God for this. (laughs) Because our connection with God has been silent for such a long time, when God does return to direct experience (felt, seen, heard, etc.), it can sometimes take a bit of time to accept.
 We may think God is keeping a distance when in fact it is our own sense of separation doing it.
 Some further clearing of the heart is necessary.

 To be clear here, I’m talking about God in form, God the personal.
 For westerns, we will often come to God the impersonal first.
 God as the silent immutable ever-presence.

 Again, we see that connection to the silence within is the key.
 It can be very subtle or transcendent at first.
 But it is what you hold in common with all things.
 It is God without form.